softwaremill/undelay/README.md

 ```

 The `undelay` package defines an implicit value class called `Complete` which takes a single future argument.
 Complete instances may declare
 a finite duration suitable to complete your task with the `within(deadline)` method.
-By default, the future will be failed a [TimeoutException](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeoutException.html).
+By default, the future will be failed with a [TimeoutException](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeoutException.html).
 You may optional provide your own exception defining function which takes the provided duration and returns a suitable Throwable.
-Calling `within` will not block your current thread, nor cost you future compability, nor throw an exception in your current thread.
+Calling `within` will not block your current thread, nor cost you future compatibility, nor throw an exception in your current thread.

-The wildcard import is there only for the asthetic of making it look like you can call `within` on a Scala future.
-If this is not your thing.
-You may
+The wildcard import is there only for the aesthetic of making it look like you can call `within` on a Scala future.
+If this is not your thing, you may
 be more explicit in your travels.

 ```scala